mikera/vectorz/README.md

 ### Linear algebra / large matrix algorithms

 While Vectorz has support for linear algebra and big matrix computations, this isn't the primary focus.
-In particular, there isn't much support for large sparse matrices as of yet.
+In particular, there isn't any support for large sparse matrices as of yet.
 So if you are trying to solve large linear algebra equations, you may want to look elsewhere.

 If you are interested in doing mathematical computations with large matrices, you might also want to check out some of the more specialised linear algebra libraries: